Faaizz/smv_generator/README.md

 ![unit_test_workflow](https://github.com/Faaizz/smv_generator/workflows/Unit%20Tests/badge.svg)

-# SMV Generator
+# SMV and ST Generator
-Python program to generate SMV language for Signal Interpreted Petri Net (SIPN) model checking from JSON representation of such model.
+Python program to generate SMV language for model checking and IEC 61131 Structured Text PLC code from JSON representation of Signal Interpreted Petri Nets (SIPN).

 ## How It Works
 The program takes a json specification of the SIPN as input, and produces a symbolic model checker in the [NuSMV](http://nusmv.fbk.eu/) language.